 Rose and the Third Order of Dominicans

 In 1602, at the age of 16, Rose was allowed to enter the convent of the Third Order of Dominicans in Lima.
-She took a vow of perpetual abstinence and further dedicated her life to others.
-She opened a clinic offering medical services to the poor.
+She took a vow of perpetual abstinence and further dedicated her life to others by opening a clinic offering medical services to the poor.
 She continued with her harsh fasting, eventually denying herself meat and surviving on only the most basic of foods.
 Her daily penances and mortifications continued, and she donned a crown of thorns over her veil.

 Rose succumbed to her life of hardship on August 24, 1617.
 She was 31 when she died.
 Lima’s elite, including religious and political leaders, came to her funeral.